thiagopinheirolima/brokerage-notes-parser/README.md

 4- Execute `npm start` to run.

-*Output file should be at root application's directory under name of 'output.json'*
+*The output file should be at application's root directory under the name of 'output.json'*